 You can apply to U of T by visiting the Ontario Universities' Application Centre (OUAC).
-You may select one program only for the Scarborough campus, and will be required to submit academic documents such as transcripts after you apply on the OUAC.
+You may select only one admission category for the Scarborough campus, and will be required to submit academic documents such as transcripts after you apply on the OUAC.

 What OUAC application form should I fill out?

 There are two forms available on OUAC.
 The 101 application is to be filled out by current Ontario high school students.
 All other applicants should use the 105 application.

 When is the deadline to apply?

 Application deadlines for all U of T Scarborough programs are listed on the dates and deadlines web page.

 What programs can I study at U of T Scarborough?

 U of T Scarborough offers undergraduate and graduate programs covering a wide array disciplines ranging from New Media Studies, to Management and International Business, to Mental Health Studies.
 Many of our academic programs also have Co-op opportunities available.
 For a full list of all the programs we offer, please visit our programs page.

 U of T Scarborough is the only U of T campus that offers an option to participate in the Co-op program.
 This program allows you to work within your field of study while completing your degree.
 It’s a great way to explore career options, gain experience and skills to complement your studies, earn money while going to school, and network with potential employers.

 You can learn more about the campus through our on-campus and online events which are designed to give you a comprehensive overview of U of T Scarborough.
 You can also see what the campus looks like and get a better understanding of a day at U of T Scarborough through an on-campus or virtual tour.